- What are Negative Items on Your Credit Report?

 Errors and negative items on your credit report are two contributing factors that lead to low credit scores.
 You have to learn how to dispute negative items on your credit report to begin to improve your scores.

 Errors on your credit report are a lot more common than people think.
 Approximately 20% of people will discover an error on their credit report.
 Errors big and small can negatively impact your credit score.
+Luckily there are great cost-effective credit monitoring options where you can monitor your profile and catch anything that is off.

 You’ll need to obtain a copy of your credit report from the three major credit bureaus and review it for errors and negative items.
 Getting your report and scores are super important, but so is frequently monitoring your credit monthly.